acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/simple-storage.md

 <api name="OverQuota">
 @event
-The module emits this event when your add-on's storage is over its quota.
+The module emits this event when your add-on's storage goes over its quota.
 </api>